DR Congo: UN peacekeeper killed in M23 battle near Goma

 Rebels seized Goma in 2012 but withdrew under diplomatic pressure.

-The UN has deployed a new intervention brigade to mineral-rich DR Congo to tackle the rebels.'Heavy weapons'
+The UN has deployed a new intervention brigade to mineral-rich DR Congo to tackle the rebels.

 The UN peacekeeping mission in DR Congo - known by its French initials, Monusco - is fighting alongside government forces.